A descendant of the prized, regal Borzoi breed, the Silken Windhound appears as a smaller, lighter version of its parent breed.

 The Silken learns new tricks quickly and enjoys the challenge and may become competitively determined to master its task and impress its owner.

 The Silken Windhound’s Diet

-Silken puppies should be fed a high-quality diet specific to small dogs; quality, nutritious food is essential for healthy development of your puppy.
+Silken puppies should be fed a high-quality diet specific to small dogs; quality, nutritious food is essential for the healthy development of your puppy.

-Full-grown Silken Windhounds enjoy a high-quality meat and poultry based diet; it is also appropriate to feed your Silken a raw food diet if you so choose.
+Full-grown Silken Windhounds enjoy a high-quality meat and poultry-based diet; it is also appropriate to feed your Silken a raw food diet if you so choose.

 The Silken Windhound uses a lot of energy and requires a healthy and energizing diet to keep running at full speed.